 When you're deciding whether or not it's a good idea to leave these options enabled, you may want to consider the following:

 - How many cards have you added to your project?
-The more cards you add to your survey, the less likely it is that participants will be willing to sort them all before they either abandon the survey or start rushing.
+The more cards you add to your study, the less likely it is that participants will be willing to sort them all before they either abandon the study or start rushing.
 In any case, we recommend somewhere around 30, and no more than 50.

 - How educated are your participants when it comes to the subject domain?
 If your participants have never heard of some of the terms you are using, you may be forcing them to make up labels for categories with little or no meaning.